tomjoht/tomjoht.github.io/_docs/ai/docapis_ai_summaries.md

 <p>Approaching documentation from this developer perspective will ensure you provide what developers need to use the API successfully.
 In the next chapter, we'll apply these lessons as we move to the other side and begin documenting the API.</p>
 </div>

+As you can see, this isn't actual content.
+This is why I haven't recommended using AI tools to write content from scratch like this.

+Also, note that although Claude can take a large input, its outputs tend to be brief.
+If you really wanted to try generating content based on an outline, it would be better to the approach it as I described in [Step 2: Expansion of detail](docapis_thematic_analysis#expansion_of_detail) in the thematic analysis chapter.
+This approach involves asking for a high-level outline, then proceeding through each of the points with detailed requests rather than requesting the entire content in one response.

-That said, starting a draft this way isn’t a bad approach and can give you a lot of ideas and something to work with.
-But don’t expect much of the AI-written chapter.
-In sum, AI chatbots are great at summarizing content you provide it, but not so much at creating original content.
+Despite how poor the content generation is here, starting a draft this way can give you a lot of ideas and something to work with.
+But don't expect much of the AI-written chapter.
+In sum, AI chatbots are decent at summarizing content you provide it, but not so much at creating original content.